-Strathcona Park is the oldest park in B.C.
+Strathcona Park on Vancouver Island is the oldest park in B.C.
 It became a provincial park in 1911.
 Strathcona Park is truly a wilderness park.
 There are many high peaks here, most have trails that are well maintained.
 There are lakes and mountain tarns that are like jewels surrounded by the high country forests and meadows, some of these lakes have campsites complete with tent platforms to keep you off the ground.
 The whole park has many trails, some are easy short trails to various area wonders and waterfalls, others are week-long treks requiring wilderness skills.

 Many of these trails can be accessed from the shores of Buttle lake.
 Buttle Lake was named after Commander John Buttle who explored the area in the 1860s.
 The Auger Point day-use site is located on the shores of Buttle Lake.
 There are picnic tables and washroom facilities here and its a great place to put in a canoe/kayak for some awesome adventures on the lake.